 Secretariat

-The IANA Functions Operator will provide secretariat support for the CSC.
-The IANA Functions Operator will also be expected to provide and facilitate remote participation in all meetings of the CSC.
+ICANN will provide secretariat support for the CSC.
+PTI will provide and facilitate remote participation in all meetings of the CSC.

 Review

 The Charter will initially be reviewed by a committee of representatives from the ccNSO and the RySG one year after the first meeting of the CSC.
 The review is to include the opportunity for input from other ICANN stakeholders, via a Public Comment process.
 Any recommended changes are to be ratified by the ccNSO and the GNSO.